Industrial Workers of the World: Australia

 The Australian IWW has grown since the 1940s, but have been unsuccessful in securing union representation.
 As an extreme example of the integration of ex-IWW militants into the mainstream labor movement one might instance the career of Donald Grant, one of the Sydney Twelve sentenced to fifteen years imprisonment for conspiracy to commit arson and other crimes.
 Released from prison in August 1920, he soon broke with the IWW over its antipolitical stand, standing for the NSW Parliament for the Industrial Socialist Labour Party unsuccessfully in 1922 and then in 1925 for the mainstream Australian Labor Party (ALP) also unsuccessfully.
 This reconciliation with the ALP and the electoral system did not prevent him being imprisoned again in 1927 for street demonstrations supporting Sacco and Vanzetti.
 He eventually represented the ALP in the NSW Legislative Council in 1931–1940 and the Australian Senate 1943–1956.
-No other member of the Australian IWW actually entered Parliament but Grant's career is emblematic in the sense that the ex-IWW militants by and large remained in the broader labor movement.

 "Bump Me Into Parliament" is the most notable Australian IWW song, and is still current.
 It was written by ship's fireman William "Bill" Casey, later Secretary of the Seaman's Union in Queensland.